jakob-bagterp/browserist/docs/user-guide/tools/input-validation.md

 Browserist provides methods to validate user input, such as URLs, XPaths, and other values.
 This is useful when interacting with users to ensure that the input meets the expected criteria.

 ## User Input Validation
-Imagine you want to prompt the user for input in the terminal and you want to validate the value before posting the form input:
+Imagine you want to prompt the user to input a value in the terminal and hereafter validate the value before posting the form input:

 ```python title="" linenums="1"
 from browserist import Browser